 The project created by the author was named Matzofim (an abbreviation of “excellence and minimizing gaps”).
 This program has been applied in 18 to 23 of the absorption centers since 2006, targeting students from 1st to 12th grade.
 Each after-school class included up to twelve students, and the curriculum was adapted individually for each student.

 The project had three main goals: (1) By the time they leave the absorption center, every child should know how to read and write in Hebrew and know the four basic mathematical operations.
 If they had studied in Ethiopia, the goal was to continue their education and adapt it to the Israel education system.
 (2) Children should be integrated into local classes as early as possible, before the end of their stay in the absorption center, to facilitate their transit into new schools outside of the absorption center.
-(3) Curricula in the absorption centers and in schools should be changed to suit the students’ skills, acknowledge their heterogeneity and the fact that most of them had prior education.
+(3) Curricula in the absorption centers and in schools should be changed to suit the students’ skills, acknowledging their heterogeneity and the fact that most had prior education.

-To achieve these goals, the project started by educating the teachers and the staff at the absorption centers and changing their perceptions and attitudes toward the Olim.
-The staff learned about the population with which they were working, its unique characteristics and their journey, and then moved on to developed culturally adapted tools that would help the teachers get to know the individual students and create dialogue with students and parents.
+To achieve these goals, the project started by educating the teachers and staff at the absorption centers and changing their perceptions and attitudes toward the Olim.
+The staff learned about the students, their unique characteristics and their journey and then developed culturally adapted tools to get to know the students and create dialogue with students and parents.

-The program was developed together with the absorption centers and their staff, with external education professionals.
-It was headed by a steering committee that included different professionals, among them teachers of Ethiopian origin, who had taught in their country of origin, teachers of immigrant students in Israel, a culture coordinator who is familiar with the absorption center activity, a curricula counselor, and the author (an anthropologist).
+The program was headed by a steering committee that included teachers of Ethiopian origin who had taught in their country of origin, teachers of immigrant students in Israel, a culture coordinator familiar with the absorption center activity, a curricula counselor, and the author (an anthropologist).

-The curriculum was created based on a combination of Israeli and Ethiopian curricula, using a holistic view to incorporate elements from Ethiopia, Israel, and the unique journey of ZBI into a comprehensive program that would suit the specific needs of these students.
-This curriculum allowed students to move between cultures at their own pace, acknowledge their experiences and feelings, and develop their awareness, based on multicultural and transnational approaches.
-In mathematics, for example, the teachers realized that some of the Olim children had learned mathematics in their Ethiopian schools, but they could not understand the teacher’s language and terminology.
+The curriculum combined elements from Ethiopia, Israel, and the unique journey of ZBI into a comprehensive program to suit the specific needs of these students.
+The curriculum allowed students to move between cultures at their own pace, acknowledge their experiences and feelings, and develop their awareness, based on multicultural and transnational approaches.
+For example, the teachers realized that some of the Olim children had learned mathematics in their Ethiopian schools but could not understand the teacher’s language and terminology.
 The solution was a mathematic dictionary created by the students and teachers together (thus also helping the teachers to get to know the Amharic terms).

 Different methods of teaching and learning were also explored.
 While memorizing was a common practice in Ethiopia, the Israeli education system encourages a wide, creative discourse.
-It was found that some students had exceptional memorizing skills, and hence, in Israel, their teachers focused on creative thinking, identifying key words, etc.
+Some students had exceptional memorizing skills, and hence, in Israel, their teachers focused on creative thinking, identifying key words, etc.

-Professional Staff and Training- Teachers in Process of Learning
+Professional Staff and Training – Teachers in Process of Learning

 One of the program’s objectives was to improve the level of professionalism among the staff at the absorption center.
-In each absorption center, the program leaders traced teachers with experience in teaching Olim, some of them from within the center, and others from the surrounding area.
-The teachers worked together with the mentors, who were responsible for the children’s after-school activities.
-It was decided that the mentors would work with the children on their homework, while the teachers would focus on educational subjects, advancing the academic level of the students to that of their class.
+In each absorption center, the program leaders traced teachers with experience in teaching Olim, some from within the center and others from the surrounding area.
+The teachers worked with the mentors, who were responsible for the children’s after-school activities.
+It was decided that mentors would work with children on their homework, while teachers would focus on educational subjects, advancing the students’ academic level to that of their class.